ronboger/ronboger.github.io/projects.md

 ## Piano Performance

 I've been playing the piano since I was 8 years old.
 I have performed in hospitals and senior homes in San Francisco and Baltimore.
-From 2016-2017, I did a piano performance minor at the Peabody Conservatory at the Johns Hopkins University.
+From 2016-2017, I studied piano performance at the Peabody Conservatory as part of my studies at Johns Hopkins.

 <!-- I learned and performed:
 - Chopin Etude Op.
 10 No. 5